CodeforNRV/dog-registration/README.md

   4. `npm install -g @angular/cli` to install the angular CLI.
 The `-g` option causes it to be installed globally, and this is recommended.
   5. `ng serve` for a dev server.
 Navigate to [localhost:4200](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

-Most of your work will be done in files in the folder `src/app`.
-The root html file is at `src/index.html`, the root javascript (actually typescript) file is at `src/main.ts`, and the root CSS (actually SCSS) file is at `src/styles.scss`.
+A lot of the files in this project were automatically generated.
+The handwritten stuff is mostly inside `src/app`.
+However, the root html file is at `src/index.html`, the root javascript (actually typescript) file is at `src/main.ts`, and the root CSS (actually SCSS) file is at `src/styles.scss`.

 ## Production server